The Case for the Constitutionality of the Social Security Act, 3 Law and Contemporary Problems 298 (1936)

 Date of Authorship for this Version

 Shulman, Harry, "The Case for the Constitutionality of the Social Security Act" (1936).
 Faculty Scholarship Series.
-Paper 4600.
+4600.